Telefunken: 1940s-1970s

-In 1967, Telefunken was merged with AEG, which was then renamed to AEG-Telefunken.
+In 1967, Telefunken was merged with AEG, which was then renamed AEG-Telefunken.
 In the beginning of the 1960s, Walter Bruch developed the PAL-colour television system for the company, in use by most countries of the western Hemisphere (except the United States, Canada, Mexico, and the western part of South America).
 PAL is established i.e. in the United Kingdom (PAL-I) and, except France, many other European countries --also in Brazil (PAL-M), Argentina (PAL-N), South Africa, India and Australia.

 The mainframe computer TR 4 was developed at Telefunken in Backnang, and the TR 440 model was developed at Telefunken in Konstanz, including the first ball-based mouse named Rollkugel in 1968.
 The computers were in use at many German university computing centres from the 1970s to around 1985.
 The development and manufacture of large computers was separated in 1974 to the Konstanz Computer Company (CGK).
 The production of mini- and process computers was integrated into the automatic control engineering division of AEG.
-When AEG was bought by Daimler in 1985, "Telefunken" was dropped from the company name.

-In 1995, Telefunken was sold to Tech Sym Corporation (owners of Continental Electronics Corporation of Dallas) for $9 million.
-However, Telefunken remained a German company.